RayFromBoston/AI-Source-Engine/README.md

 I do not say this lightly,
 Right now, AI is hurting people and threatinging the very social contract of civilization.

+## First they are stealing from EVERYONE

-First, it strips creators out of their own work.
-Writers, artists, musicians, coders, teachers, and everyday people who post online are being absorbed into model outputs with no clear receipt of who contributed what.
+AI companies strip creators out of their own work.
+Writers, artists, musicians, coders, teachers, and everyday people who post online, everything they do and create is being absorbed into model outputs with Authorship specifically erased.

 This isnt about credit in the sense of value.
 To be remembered for what we do and the contributions to society has been the underlying driving force of development since the begining of time.
 Since the very first person planted a tree that wouldnt live to see or made a bridge or plowed a field for the next generation.
 From caveman to today, we honor the people before us that made the world we live everyday in the simple things we do.  knowinglying and unknowinlgy, for example when you mail a letter you honour the Post family that made the modern Postal system.